bsl-group/specfem3d_globe/README.md

 Source and Receiver lists and properties also need to be adapted, which can be done using https://github.com/bsl-group/submit-jobs-specfem (do not use the specfem version on that repository, as it is obsolete).

+Run scripts and Makefiles for clusters other than anvil have been added, but not tested, just copy-pasted from previous versions.
+Use at your own risk.

 # Specfem3D Globe

 [![DOI](https://zenodo.org/badge/17524829.svg)](https://zenodo.org/doi/10.5281/zenodo.7756943)